 But I don’t stop here.
 The Retention Rate gives me clarity on how the owner is handling cash.
 Accordingly, there’s another important step.

 In the business above, the owner and I always forecast our cash flow 12 months out every single month.
-So in the case above, I expect our retention rate to dip around 30% as we gain more clarity on our income tax liability as we true-up that estimated liability later in the year (even for s-corporation owners, we accrue owner distributions at year-end, and yes, this is GAAP).
+So in the case above, I expect our retention rate to dip around 30% as we gain more clarity on our income tax liability, and as we true-up that estimated liability later in the year (even for s-corporation owners, we accrue owner distributions at year-end, and yes, this is GAAP).

-The Retention Rate is One of the First Key Numbers I Look at Before Accepting a New Client
+The Retention Rate Is One of the First Key Numbers I Look at Before Accepting a New Client

 Every 1099 CFO (or CEO growth coach) has his or her way of qualifying a new client.
 Some use benchmarking reports to present to their prospects.
 Others may go through a canned PowerPoint presentation.